 In the Anita Blake novel Blue Moon the entire plot's problems, involving hostile vampires, necromancers and werewolves stem from Anita SHRIEKING ABUSE at another city's paranoid Master over the phone, and then stomping into his territory with a bunch of very powerful vampires and weres.

-In the regular series, Elfangor tends to come across as noble and wonderful, a cross between The Obi-Wan and The Minnesota Fats, willing to break his people's laws, yes, but only to serve the greater good.
+In the regular series, Elfangor tends to come across as noble and wonderful, a cross between the mentor and The Minnesota Fats, willing to break his people's laws, yes, but only to serve the greater good.
 In The Andalite Chronicles, however, we see that Visser Three's capture of Alloran is a direct result of Elfangor refusing to kill a mass amount of unhosted Yeerks.
 This capture also led to Visser Three's eventual promotion.
 While he originally gained prominence by being the Yeerks' authority on Andalites, his brutish ways and lack of subtlety wouldn't have let him progress much further.
 Thanks to Elfangor, who opened the door for him to do what no other Yeerk could, Visser One's agenda is the only thing keeping Visser Three from declaring an all-out space war on Earth!

 Seerow being responsible for the Yeerks becoming a danger in the first place.
 He provides scientific technology to the Yeerks, which they use to go on galactic conquest.
 He becomes the Rule-Breaker Rule-Namer for the "Law of Seerow's Kindness", an Alien Non-Interference Clause that prevents technologically advanced species (the Andalites) from sharing technology with anyone else.
 As we see more of the Broken Pedestal nature of the Andalite command, it becomes apparent that some of this law was just pride.